MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/choose-landing-zone-option.md

 - Adoption velocity across the organization
 - Operational excellence

-Enterprise scale provides long-term self-sufficiency and operational excellence immediately.
-Enterprise scale also helps accelerate, compliance adoption across your organization.
-The enterprise scale approach builds out a foundation for you.
-Enterprise scale includes the guard rails around security, identity, and network.
-The approach includes CI/CD Pipeline options for DevOps and automation.
+Enterprise-scale provides long-term self-sufficiency and operational excellence immediately.
+Enterprise-scale also helps accelerate, compliance adoption across your organization.
+The enterprise-scale approach builds out a foundation for you.
+Enterprise-scale includes the guardrails around security, identity, and network.
+The approach includes CI/CD pipeline options for DevOps and automation.

 If you start small and expand, there are ways to get to self-sufficiency, adoption velocity, and operational excellence.
 Use the Govern or Manage methodologies inside the Cloud Adoption Framework to iteratively build those pieces into the landing zone solution.
 Use the eight areas of design, [Cloud Adoption Framework enterprise-scale design guidelines](/azure/cloud-adoption-framework/ready/enterprise-scale/design-guidelines), to iteratively improve your design.